flyingmachine/brave-clojure-web/content/concurrency.md

 ; => true
 ```

-Futures are a dead simple way to sprikle some concurrency on your
+Futures are a dead simple way to sprinkle some concurrency on your
 program.
 On their own, they give you the power to chuck tasks onto
 other threads, allowing you to increase performance.
 They don't
 protect you against The Three Concurrency Goblins, but you'll learn